chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 ### Major Oracle Networks

 **Chainlink**: The dominant player, using **Off-Chain Reporting (OCR)** where multiple nodes aggregate data off-chain and submit a single transaction.
-Updates trigger based on deviation thresholds (price moves X%) or time intervals (heartbeats).
+Updates trigger based on both deviation thresholds (price moves by a set percentage) and time intervals (heartbeats).
 This reduces gas costs while maintaining decentralization.

-**Pyth**: Favors a "pull" model where users fetch price updates when needed, rather than continuous pushing.
+**Pyth**: Favors a "pull" model where applications fetch the latest attested price on demand, rather than continuous pushing.
 This can be more cost-effective for applications that don't need constant updates.

 **RedStone and Band**: Provide alternative architectures and redundancy, important for reducing single points of failure.